Salman-Kiwan/SK-ResponsiveLanding/README.md

-# 🎨 Session9-task-1 — Responsive Landing Page with Scroll Animations
+# 🎨 SK-ResponsiveLanding — Responsive Landing Page with Scroll Animations

 A modern, responsive landing page created using **pure HTML, CSS, and JavaScript**.
 The project features clean layout structure, scroll-based animations, and a smooth user experience — all built without any libraries or frameworks.